makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 # Buy now, pay later venture capital funding by year

 In recent years, the buy now, pay later industry has seen rapid growth, with venture capitalists pouring billions of dollars into the sector.
-BNPL companies raised [$11 billion](https://www.telegraph.co.uk/business/2021/12/29/buy-now-pay-later-firms-raise-increased-108bn-2021/) in venture capital in 2021, up from just [$291 million in 2018](https://www.cbinsights.com/reports/CB-Insights_Buy-Now-Pay-Later-Outlook.pdf).
+BNPL companies raised <a href="https://www.telegraph.co.uk/business/2021/12/29/buy-now-pay-later-firms-raise-increased-108bn-2021/">$11 billion</a> in venture capital in 2021, up from just <a href="https://www.cbinsights.com/reports/CB-Insights_Buy-Now-Pay-Later-Outlook.pdf">$291 million in 2018</a>.

-CBInsights has analyzed [the growth of BNPL funding](https://www.cbinsights.com/reports/CB-Insights_Buy-Now-Pay-Later-Outlook.pdf).
+CBInsights has analyzed <a href="https://www.cbinsights.com/reports/CB-Insights_Buy-Now-Pay-Later-Outlook.pdf">the growth of BNPL funding</a>.
 Here’s an overview.

 ![](https://lh3.googleusercontent.com/npvI-gssHciCLhINY7cUOEfBxYQ2OOoKnifpbnHm4eLSrir0CXxwisu74t_acakfHFTHtUPTaP_riaA8zpERu8a5vr4w2y_FFnts7Gb3II_8dV86sRDe2iakqe3HzA-SgSTYMU1h)